USS Ulvert M. Moore: Iwo Jima, Okinawa, and the end of the war

-Major repairs at Ulithi

 Returning to Guam on 6 June, Ulvert M. Moore soon shifted to Ulithi for major repairs.
 On 19 June, the destroyer escort put to sea with TG 30.8, the group providing logistics support for Admiral William F. Halsey's air strikes against the Japanese home islands.
 She operated with this unit until returning to Guam on 24 July.
 Three days later, the ship joined the hunter-killer group based around USS Salamaua, in operating on antisubmarine patrol northeast of Luzon.

-Atomic bombs strike Japanese cities

 Two atomic bombs—dropped on Hiroshima and Nagasaki on 6 and 9 August, respectively—hastened the collapse of Japanese resistance.
 At this time, Ulvert M. Moore was operating with Salamaua on antisubmarine patrol east of Formosa, a duty in which she remained engaged until putting into Leyte on 25 August.

-Tokyo Bay end-of-war ceremonies

 Ulvert M. Moore screened TG 32.1, the supporting escorts for TF 32, then en route to Tokyo Bay for the Japanese surrender.
 On 2 September, the escort vessel entered Tokyo Bay, in the words of her ship's historian, as "a fitting culmination to approximately 14 months of strenuous operation."
 After conducting antisubmarine and mine patrol duties in Japanese home waters, escorting Japan-bound transports with occupation forces embarked, and destroying floating mines with light-caliber gunfire, Ulvert M. Moore operated in the Philippines into the winter before she returned via Pearl Harbor to the United States.
 Arriving at San Diego, California, on 22 November, the destroyer escort was decommissioned there on 24 May 1946 and placed in reserve.

-Reactivated for Korean War
+Korean War

-Ulvert M. Moore remained inactive until the onset of the Korean War in the summer of 1950.
-The destroyer escort was accordingly recommissioned at San Diego on 27 January 1951 and assigned to CortRon 9.
-After shakedown, she departed San Diego on 19 April, bound for the Far East.